lsbFlying/resy/README.md

 function App() {
   return (
     <button onClick={() => {
-      // You can change the unmountReset parameter setting of createStore store.setOptions({ unmountReset: false });
+      // You can change the unmountRestore parameter setting of createStore store.setOptions({ unmountRestore: false });
     }}>btn</button>
   );
 }